SVPraveen1/SVPraveen1/README.md

 ## Welcome to my GitHub👋, I'm KSV Praveen

-💡 I’m a Full Stack Developer passionate about building impactful digital products.
+💡 I’m a AI Full Stack Developer passionate about building impactful digital products.
 From scalable web apps to AI-powered tools, I turn ideas into elegant solutions.

 ---
 ## About Me